Kevin Nisbet: Hibernian

 After attracting interest from several clubs, Nisbet signed a four-year contract with Scottish Premiership side Hibernian on 10 July 2020 for an undisclosed fee.
 During the January 2021 transfer window Hibs rejected offers for Nisbet from EFL Championship club Birmingham City.
 Nisbet finished the 2020–21 season as Hibs' top scorer scoring 18 goals in 45 games in all domestic competitions.

 On 22 July 2021, Nisbet scored his first goal in a European club tournament in Hibs' 3–0 win over Andorran side FC Santa Coloma.
-He suffered a knee injury in February 2022 that required surgery, and is expected to prevent him from playing for several months.
+He suffered a knee injury in February 2022 that required surgery, which prevented him from playing for several months.

 Nisbet returned to first-team training in November 2022, and scored in his first league appearance back, a 3–2 defeat at Rangers on 15 December.
 He scored a hat-trick in a 3–2 win at Motherwell on 8 January, which helped him win a Premiership player of the month award.
 Hibs accepted an offer of around £2 million from EFL Championship club Millwall during the January 2023 transfer window, but Nisbet decided against the proposed move.
 He finished the season with 12 goals from 20 appearances for Hibs.
 On 31 May 2023, Hibs were reported as having accepted an offer of £2 million for Nisbet from Millwall.